 The VARK Strategies Questionnaire is a companion to the VARK Questionnaire.
 While the VARK Questionnaire is used to identify which modalities someone prefers when learning, the Strategies Questionnaire asks them about the study strategies that they actually use.
 The purpose of the Strategies Questionnaire is to point people in the direction of the changes they could make to more closely align their practices with their preferences.

-The VARK Strategies Questionnaire was created in March 2020, and because it is not as well-known as the VARK Questionnaire, a majority of visitors to the vark-learn.com website do not fill it in.
-So far, we have recorded the Strategies Questionnaire results for 640 people – far fewer than the 38566 results for the VARK Questionnaire over the same period.
-617 people have filled in both questionnaires, enabling us to compare their preferences with the actual study strategies they use.
+The VARK Strategies Questionnaire was created in March 2020, and so far, we have recorded the Strategies Questionnaire results for 2591 people – far fewer than the 122406 results for the VARK Questionnaire over the same period.
+2325 people have filled in both questionnaires, enabling us to compare their preferences with the actual study strategies they use.

 Distribution of Modalities

-Interestingly, while the most prevalent multimodal preference is “VARK”, the most used multimodal set of modalities is “ARK”.
+Interestingly, while the most prevalent multimodal preference is “VARK” (31%), the most used multimodal set of modalities is “ARK” (28%).
 This aligns with an overall under-use of the Visual modality, discussed further below.

 Looking at the percentages of people who have each modality included in their set of learning preferences, and the percentages of people who use each modality in their study strategies, we can see that Visual strategies are preferred by a higher percentage of people than those who actually use Visual strategies.
 Read/write strategies, on the other hand, are used more widely than they are preferred.

 A majority of people use study strategies that cover all or most of their modality preferences.
 45% of people use strategies that cover all of their preferred modalities, while 87% use strategies that cover at least half of their preferred modalities.